 Dangote Refinery Criticizes NUPRC for Failing to Enforce Petroleum Act on Crude Supply to Local Refineries

-Petroan Criticizes Dangote Refinery'S Petrol Price Too Expensive Than Imported One
+PETROAN Criticizes Dangote Refinery's Petrol Price Too Expensive Than Imported One

 The management of Dangote Refinery has voiced strong concerns over the Nigerian Upstream Petroleum Regulatory Commission’s (NUPRC) apparent inability to uphold the Petroleum Industry Act (PIA) in ensuring the domestic supply of crude oil to local refineries.
 In a recent statement, Anthony Chiejina, the spokesperson for Dangote Refinery, accused the regulatory body of neglecting its responsibilities under the Act, which was designed to prioritize the distribution of crude to Nigerian refineries.